jason-131/gesture_car/index.md

 ﻿# Gesture Controlled Car
-I am working on creating a gestured controlled car using and arudino.
+I am working on creating a gestured controlled car using arudino.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|